 - Container-Optimized OS from Google

-The Container-Optimized OS node image is based on a recent version of the Linux kernel (4.14 as of August 2018) and is optimized to enhance node security.
+The Container-Optimized OS node image is based on a recent version of the Linux kernel and is optimized to enhance node security.
 It is backed by a team at Google that can quickly patch it for security and iterate on features.
 The Container-Optimized OS image provides better support, security, and stability than other images.